League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima-Homebrew/ATTRIBUTIONS.md

 ## Homebrew Classes

-For the following, PDFs can be found in Orphan's reposittory ([Link](https://drive.google.com/drive/folders/1JN7YknbMJQbLOLDk_WT640lHQ-L42qp1))
+For the following, PDFs can be found in Orphan's repository ([Link](https://drive.google.com/drive/folders/1JN7YknbMJQbLOLDk_WT640lHQ-L42qp1))

 - Angler by Kitty
 - Assassin by Nitro